 - Moderate climates — Mild temperatures across much of AEP’s territory provide you with environmental and cost benefits.
 Moderate climates are better for equipment life and reduce both carbon footprint and electric costs for your site.

-We are happy to help you understand the many edge computing options available, and to choose the solutions that work best for your business.
-For more information, I’d be glad to use my local knowledge of AEP’s territory and data center expertise to assist you in identifying locations that will meet your needs.
-Please let me know how I can help.
+We can help you understand the many edge computing options available, and to choose the solutions that work best for your business.
+Learn more about how we support data centers.

 - Data Centers